Who Owns Adult Swim?

 Advantages

 - +Access to Warner Bros.
-Discovery's extensive global distribution infrastructure
+Discovery's production facilities and talent networks

 Considerations